 (3) Within the context of the Preamble and the University's Vision and Mission, students acknowledge the following responsibilities:

 - To contribute to a work and study environment free from discrimination or harassment.

-- To act at all times in a way that respects the rights and privileges of others and shows commitment to freedom of expression; and in particular to be sensitive to cultural diversities;
+- To act at all times in a way that respects the rights and privileges of others and shows commitment to freedom of expression in accordance with the Code for the Protection of Freedom of Speech and Academic Freedom; and in particular to be sensitive to cultural diversities;

 - To respect knowledge, scholarship and truth and act with honesty and integrity at all levels of academic life.

 - To be aware that all forms of academic dishonesty or misconduct are unacceptable and that the University may put in place measures to test student compliance with its standards.